MARQUETTE UNIVERSITY

 E-mail: Alexander.Drakopoulos@Marquette.edu

-Web: http://www.eng.mu.edu/~drakopoa/
+Web: https://www.eng.mu.edu/drakopoa/

-Many other hours by appointment.
+Many other hours by appointment (stop-by, call or e-mail).

 CLASS MATERIALS:

 1. C.S.
 Papacostas, P.D.
-Prevedouros, "Transportation Engineering and Planning", 3rd edition, Prentice Hall, 2001.
+Prevedouros, "Transportation Engineering and Planning," 3rd edition, Prentice Hall, 2001.

 2. Handouts.

-4. Materials on reference in the Raynor Library
+4. Materials on reference in the Raynor Library.

 MAKE-UP OF FINAL GRADE: